jonathanolson/slither/notes/patterns.md

     - NOTE: We can calculate AT WHAT stack index we should potentially check for WHAT automorphism!!!
       - Of course, ignore identity automorphism
       - What if the pattern is equal when the automorphism is applied? (then we will rely on the "filter" later to remove it)
   -
-  - Make a good "viewer" for patterns/rules (ideally one we can scroll through though)
-  -
   - Rules Solver!
     - (for plugging into the UI, puzzle generation, difficulty estimation(!))